microsoft/APSI/README.md

 - `max_items_per_bin` denotes how many items fit into each row of the sender's bin bundles.
 It cannot be zero.
 - `hash_func_count` denotes the number of hash functions used for cuckoo hashing.
-It must be at least 2 and at most 8.
+It must be at least 1 and at most 8.
+While setting `hash_func_count` to 1 means essentially disabling cuckoo hashing, it can improve performance in cases where the receiver is known to have only a single item (set membership).

 #### QueryParams